scikit-plots/scikit-plots/docs/source/devel/development_setup.rst

          tab where you can use the terminal to activate a pre-defined conda environment called ``mpl-dev``::

            conda activate mpl-dev

-      Remember to activate the *mpl-dev* environment whenever you start working on Matplotlib.
+      Remember to activate the *mpl-dev* environment whenever you start working on scikit-plots.

-      If you need to open a GUI window with Matplotlib output on Codespaces, our configuration includes a `light-weight Fluxbox-based desktop
+      If you need to open a GUI window with scikit-plots output on Codespaces, our configuration includes a `light-weight Fluxbox-based desktop
       <https://github.com/devcontainers/features/tree/main/src/desktop-lite>`_.
       You can use it by connecting to this desktop via your web browser.
 To do this: